-- 1. Member States shall ensure that during the checks carried out at the places where animals and products referred to in Article 1 from a third country may be brought into Community territory, such as ports, airports and frontier posts with third countries, the following measures are taken: - (a) the certificates or documents accompanying the animals and products are checked; - (b) where animals and products are imported from third countries, they must be sent, under customs supervision, to inspection posts in order that veterinary checks may be carried out. - The animals and products referred to in Annex A may not be given customs clearance unless those checks have shown that they comply with Community rules; - (c) Community animals and products shall be subject to the control rules laid down in Article 5. - 2.
-The animals and products referred to in Annex B and those which are imported on the basis of national animal health standards must be brought directly into Community territory via one of the inspection posts of the Member State which intends to import them and be inspected there in accordance with paragraph 1 (b).
+- 1. Member States shall ensures that during the checks carried out at the places where animals and products referred to in Article 1 from a third country may be brought into the territories referred to in Annex I to Directive 90/675/EEC(1), such as ports, airports and border inspection posts with third countries, the following measures are taken: - (a) certificates or documents accompanying the animals and products are checked; - (b) the products from third countries shall be subject to the rules laid down by Directive 90/675/EEC; - (c) where animals are imported from third countries, they must be sent, under customs supervision, to border inspection posts in order that veterinary checks may be carried out. - The animals referred to in Annex A may not be given customs clearance unless those checks have shown that they comply with Community rules; - (d) Community animals and products shall be subject to the control rules laid down in Article 5. - 2.
+The animals must be brought directly into Community territory via one of the border inspection posts of the Member State which intends to import them and be inspected there in accordance with paragraph 1 (b).